Estimate read time: 3.7 minutes.

 Extensions.
 No extensions for the filing of missing tax returns and reports eligible for the Program will be granted.

 For more information and a sample Tax Amnesty Return, see the 2017 Tax Amnesty Program Guidelines, available at: http://www.revenue.pa.gov/taxamnesty/Documents/2017_tax_amnesty_program_guidelines.pdf

-Samantha Heaton is currently clerking at the firm, and will be named an associate upon her membership with the Bars of the State of New Jersey and The Commonwealth of Pennsylvania.
+Samantha Heaton is an associate with the firm.
+She is admitted to the Bars of the State of New Jersey and The Commonwealth of Pennsylvania.
 Mrs. Heaton earned her J.D., summa cum laude, from Rutgers Law School, where she also received a Certificate in Corporate and Business Law and served as an Articles Editor for the Rutgers University Law Review.
-Mrs. Heaton earned her bachelor’s degree from Rutgers University and is currently pursuing her Master of Law (LL.M.) in Taxation from New York University.
-Prior to joining the firm, Mrs. Heaton interned with the Honorable Gloria M. Burns, former Chief Judge of the United States Bankruptcy Court for the District of New Jersey.